What comes to mind when you think of SEO?

 Using Permalinks with WordPress

-Changing permalinks is a fairly simple process, and you won't need to install plugins in order to do so.
-If you want to create your own permalink, this method is another simple process that involves just a few more steps.
+Changing permalinks is a fairly simple process, and you won't need to install plugins to do so.
+You can select from a few structures or customize your own.

-The first step to structuring your permalink is to open the "Settings" section of your WordPress dashboard.
+The first step in structuring your permalink is to open the "Settings" section of your WordPress dashboard.
 This should bring you to a list of options with various subheadings.